fs/rails-base-api/README.md

 This simple application includes ruby/rails technology which we use at FlatStack for new REST API projects.

-Application currently based on Rails 4 stable branch and Ruby 2.3.6
+Application currently based on Rails 4.2.11 and Ruby 2.4.5

 ## API